danintel/sawtooth-faq/settings.rst

     Python module name implementing the PoET enclave.
     Set to ``sawtooth_poet_sgx.poet_enclave_sgx.poet_enclave``
 sawtooth.poet.initial_wait_time
-    For C Test: initial time to wait in seconds before proposing a block (e.g., 25; default 3000) sawtooth.poet.key_block_claim_limit
+    For C Test: initial time to wait in seconds before proposing a block (e.g., 25; default is 3000) sawtooth.poet.block_claim_delay
+    For C Test: block claim delay in blocks.
+    Set to 1 to prevent most reasonable attacks.
+    Set to 2 or 3 if you want more agressive protection.
+Default is 1. sawtooth.poet.key_block_claim_limit
-    For K Test: maximum number of blocks a validator may claim with a PoET keypair before it needs to refresh its signup information (default 250) sawtooth.poet.population_estimate_sample_size
+    For K Test: maximum number of blocks a validator may claim with a PoET keypair before it needs to refresh its signup information.
+    I recommend bumping up so each key is good for 100000 blocks.
+    A big number reduces the likelihood that validator keys will expire simultaneously and deadlock the network.
+Default is 250 sawtooth.poet.population_estimate_sample_size
     Sample size, in blocks, to compute the local mean wait time (default 50).
     The local mean wait time multiplied by random_float(0,1) yields the PoET duration time.